confidencewoman/site/prologue-2-mayke.md

 “Nobody’s looking this way.
 Let’s go, now.”

 Amaranth quickly opened the door to Building 43.
-It wasn't locked.
-The smell of OPC wasn’t as strong in here, replaced with an intense smell of wet dirt. _Guess that's why it’s not locked.
+It wasn’t locked.
+The smell of OPC wasn’t as strong in here, replaced with an intense smell of wet dirt. _Guess that’s why it’s not locked.
 Who’s gonna steal dirt?_

 “Upstairs,” Mayke said.
 “Should be a roof access.”
 She led them up a narrow steel staircase, past wooden shelves lined with dozens of jars of more dirt, up a ladder, back out into the swamp night, onto a shallow slanting roof shingled with broad slices of some tropical hardwood.